ctmphuongg/accessibility_assignment/assignments/dyslexia/README.md

 ## Overview

-This project involves analysising and formatting a given text to make it more reading accessible.
-The objectives include reading a PDF file and converting it into a formattable format, spacing and formatting each letters, and evaluating the readiability of the text.
+This project focuses on analyzing and formatting a given text to improve its readability and accessibility.
+The goals include extracting text from a PDF file, converting it into a format suitable for editing, adjusting the spacing and formatting of individual letters, and assessing the overall readability of the text.

 ## Project Objectives